Set 11 | 501 - 550

 (N.) (त्वचा रोग विशेषज्ञ)

-Example: She visited a dermatologist for her skin problem.
+Sentence: She visited a dermatologist for her skin problem.

 The scientific study of the skin and its diseases (7)